10 easy ways to make your blog more accessible

 10. Include a downloadable .pdf file: Convert your blog post into a downloadable .pdf.
 This is an easy format for all readers.

-If you’d like more advice on how to make all of your content accessible, check out the services at ALHAUS.
+If you’d like more advice on how to make all of your content accessible, contact ALHAUS.
 Our content experts can review your website, blog posts, and social media campaigns to make sure that everyone can access your great content.